Frequently Asked Questions

 Yes.
 Hosting is month-to-month with no contracts or lock-in.
 When you cancel, your site stays live for 30 days so you have time to migrate.
 Before the hosting window closes, you'll receive a full export of your site files and database — no charge, no holdbacks.
 After 30 days, hosting stops.

 If you're on a hosting plan, uptime is monitored and most issues are caught before you even notice them.
 If something does go down, you can reach out directly and you'll get a response within 24 hours — usually faster.
-The most common causes — a plugin conflict, a server hiccup, or a misconfigured update — are typically resolved the same day.
+The most common causes — a server hiccup, a misconfigured deployment, a PHP update that breaks something, or a DNS issue — are typically resolved the same day.
 If you're not on a hosting plan and your site goes down, you'd need to handle it through your own host or bring in a developer separately.

 Managed hosting is the difference between a server that stores your site and a service that actively maintains it.
 With standard unmanaged hosting, you get a server and you're on your own — updates, backups, security patches, SSL renewal, and troubleshooting are your problem.
 Managed hosting means someone is watching the monitors, applying updates before they break things, and answering the email when something goes sideways.
 ArdinGate's plans cover uptime monitoring, nightly offsite backups, SSL management, DNS, security patches, and same-person support from whoever built the site — no tiered ticket queue, no asking you to clear your cache first.